 The San Diego Chargers logo was fundamentally changed due to frequent relocations of the team.
 The Chargers changed from the helmet logo to the arc-shaped bolt logo.
 The bolt is white with a navy blue and gold outline.
 This key element looked like the image of 1974 when it was on the helmet.

 2007 – 2016

 The use of the new logo marked the next decade.
 It was the adaptation of the previous Chargers’ logo.
 It featured the arc-shaped gold lightning bolt with a powder blue and navy blue outline.
-The designers used yellow on purpose: it was making a reference to the remarkable speed, agility, and energy of the team.
+The designers used yellow on purpose: it referred to the remarkable speed, agility, and energy of the team.

-In 2017, there was an unused design.
-They were trying to replace the main design with it because the club moved to Los Angeles.
+In 2017, there was a new design logo.
+They were trying to replace the primary logo with it because the club moved to Los Angeles.
 But fans, mass media, and franchises-competitors didn’t like this version.
 They criticized it for being similar to the Los Angeles Dodgers logo.
 As a result – this emblem was used for only two days.

 This version depicted the letters “LA” with a lightning bolt coming out of the lettering.
 The letters are interlocking, resembling a lightning bolt: the zigzag-shaped lower part of “L” is extended forward and up.
 The background is dark blue like a stormy sky; central elements are white like a brilliant flash in the dark.